freerobby/blog/little-red-flying-club.md

 ### Safety, safety, safety.

-This club is low-key, easygoing, and flexible.
-My only rigid ask is that everybody be highly safety-minded, and speak up if you notice anything or make any mistake that could cause a safety issue.
-I promise I'm not one to get mad about such things.
-We're all human, and that's why we have insurance.
+We are a low-key, easygoing, and flexible group.
+The only area where we are rigid is safety.
+Please speak up if you notice anything or make any mistake that could cause a safety issue.
+We're not ones to get mad about such things.
+We’re all human, and that’s why we have insurance.

 ### Pilot liability